ActionProjects/Actions/actions/README.md

 I believe in [The Competent Individual](https://en.wikipedia.org/wiki/Competent_man)

+I believe in the {conceptual & executive} pinnacles of mastering a 'niche'

 # Actions Initialized

 *some of these things are started on a, currently, locked device.*